 To mitigate the potential liability lenders face, section 1412 creates a regime under which lenders may presume that a mortgage meets the ability to repay requirement if it is a "qualified mortgage."
-The Dodd-Frank Act lists illustrative criteria for mortgages to be considered "qualified mortgages," but delegates to the Federal Reserve Board the authority to issue Members of the Committee May 16, 2013 Page 2 regulations that specifically define a qualified mortgage.1 The Federal Reserve Board is permitted to prescribe regulations that revise, add to, or subtract from the criteria that define a qualified mortgage if necessary to ensure that responsible, affordable mortgage credit remains available to consumers.
-The responsibility for finalizing the qualified mortgage rule transferred from the Federal Reserve Board to the Consumer Financial Protection Bureau (CFPB) on July 21, 2011.
+The Dodd-Frank Act lists illustrative criteria for mortgages to be considered QMs, but delegates to the Federal Reserve Board the authority to issue regulations that specifically define a qualified mortgage.
+The Federal Reserve Board is permitted to prescribe regulations that revise, add to, or subtract from the criteria that define a QM if necessary to ensure that responsible, affordable mortgage credit remains available to consumers.
+The responsibility for finalizing the QM rule transferred from the Federal Reserve Board to the Consumer Financial Protection Bureau (CFPB) on July 21, 2011.